liflab/beepbeep-3-book/markdown/README.md

     ant test

 Unit tests are run with [jUnit](http://junit.org); a detailed report of these tests in HTML format is available in the folder `tests/junit`, which is automatically created.
 Code coverage is also computed with [JaCoCo](http://www.eclemma.org/jacoco/); a detailed report is available in the folder `tests/coverage`.

+For the sake of clarity, we give below the hashes of the latest commits on the various GitHub repositories containing BeepBeep code and examples.
+All the examples in this book are based on the software in the state it was when these commits were pushed:

+- BeepBeep core: `001d9579098cfe3e7b65fb571e24bf4043593b6b`
+- BeepBeep palettes: `0b8e589deae626ff2ed7cfba9d751b3104b1b5f8`
+- Code examples: `9dd840abf4983e16b51526f205d034cef19c8246`

 <!-- :wrap=soft: -->